FerhatYilmaz1986/Big-data-spark/Brief_Hadoop.md

 hardware-Hortonworks

 ### Hadoop cluster architecture:
-- Hadoop Distributed File System(HDFS): Namenode, Secondary namenode, datanode
+- Hadoop Distributed File System(HDFS):
+  - Allows us to distribute the storage of data across cluster of computers
+  - Maintains redundant copies of data
-- Yarn: resource manager, nodemanager
+- Yarn:
+  - Where data processing come into play.System that manages the resources on cluster
+  - Manages nodes and share work load between nodes

 ### Manage a hadoop cluster:
 - Command line